hello-adam-martin/PropertyMentor/bookings/README.md

 4. Fill in the required information
 5. Save the booking

-The system will automatically validate the booking and calculate the total price based on the property's pricing rules.
+The system will automatically validate the booking, apply relevant pricing rules, and calculate the total price.

 ## Interaction with Property App

 The Booking app relies on the Property app for:
 - Property information
 - Pricing rules
-- Price calculation logic
+- Booking rules (minimum stay, no check-in/check-out days, gap stay settings)

-Ensure that properties and their pricing rules are correctly set up in the Property app for accurate booking calculations.
+Ensure that properties and their rules are correctly set up in the Property app for accurate booking calculations and validations.

 ## Future Enhancements